JavaScript is required

 Understanding que quien cual and donde in Spanish - Banner

-Spanish relative pronouns can feel tricky at first, but once you understand how que, quien, cual, and donde work, you'll notice them everywhere in native content.
+Spanish relative pronouns can feel tricky at first, but once you learn the Spanish que, quien, cual, and donde, you'll notice them everywhere in native content.
 These little words connect ideas and add detail to sentences, making your Spanish sound way more natural.
 The good news?
 You're already familiar with this concept from English (words like "who," "that," "which").
 The challenge is learning when to use each Spanish relative pronoun and understanding how they differ from their English counterparts.
 Let's break down exactly how these pronouns work so you can start using them confidently.

 Here's a quick example in English: "The book that I bought is great."
 The word "that" connects "the book" to the rest of the sentence and refers back to "the book" (the antecedent).